rakkyo150/RankedMapData/README.md

 # RankedMapData

 ## What is this?
-This is a csv of the ranked maps data you can get from BeatSaver API.<br>
+This is a csv of the ranked maps data you can get mainly from BeatSaver API.<br>
 This is a csv of the data about maps themselves, so it does not include the PP-related data you can get from ScoreSaber.<br>
 ~~I have it set to update every 3 hours now.~~<br>
 ~~It will update only for the added ranked maps every hour, and update all the map data for the 9:00 am Japan time update.~~